 - Inserting fingers or toes into the opponent’s sleeves or pants or both hands in or on the opponent’s belt.

-- Running away from the match’s action as well as retreating out of the guard.
+- Running away from the match’s action and retreating out of the guard.

 - Sitting on guard without any physical contact with the opponent.

-- If a foul occurs, the referee has the option of restarting the action at the previous position before advancement happened or restarting the competitors’ standing if it cannot be reconstructed.
+- If a foul occurs, the referee can restart the action at the previous position before advancement happens or restart the competitors’ standing if it cannot be reconstructed.